vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/replace-filter-attributes.md

 * `type`: Specifies the data type of the filter attribute as `integer`, `real_number`, `text`, or `boolean`.

-To reset a corpus, send a POST request to `/v2/corpora/{corpus_key}/reset`, where `{corpus_key}` is the unique identifier for the corpus that was provided during the corpus creation.

-Upon successful completion, space quota consumed by the corpus will be freed.

 ## REST 2.0 Example

 ### Replace Filter Attributes REST Endpoint